MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-optimize-dot-net-activities.md

 ### Create a profile for the service account

-To create a profile for the service account, follow this step:

 On the runbook server where runbooks run that contain an activity referencing the .NET assemblies, sign in to the computer using the service account credentials.
 A profile is created on first sign-in.

 ## Next steps